 Apply for an emergency theory test if you’re a critical worker

-You can apply for an emergency test while tests are suspended if you’re classed as a critical worker.
+You can apply for an emergency test if you urgently need a test because you’re classed as a critical worker.
 This includes if you work in:

 - health and social care